Fujisan's Kyareng

 (1) NDC5/4/10/2024

-We all have the capacity for 100 % happiness.
+We all have a capacity for 100 % happiness.
 Negative emotions such as attachment, aversion, anger, greed, etc., are the causes of suffering.
-Complete control over these emotions is possible.
-We need to know what happiness and suffering are and how to get happiness and shun suffering.
+However, complete control over these negative emotions is possible.
+We need to know what is happiness and what is suffering and how to get happiness and shun suffering.

-Charles Darwin sees these emotions in a positive way to survive and protect oneself.
-He talked about survival of the fittest and rejected the idea of 100 % happiness or removal of negative emotions.
+Charles Darwin talked about survival of the fittest and rejected the idea of 100 % happiness and the impossibility of the removal of negative emotions.
+He saw these emotions in a positive way to survive and protect oneself.

-In Buddhism, 100 % happiness and bringing suffering to zero is possible.
-For this complete control and elimination of these negative emotions is necessary and is possible.
+In Buddhism, 100 % happiness is possible by bringing sufferings to zero level.
+For this complete control and elimination of the negative emotions is necessary and this is possible.
 For survival, skillful compassion is needed.
 Live and let live.
 You survive and let others survive not just compassion but skillful compassion to expand our joy.
 Skillful compassion helps you get rid of fear.
 Zero suffering is known as fearlessness, Nirvana, and infinite happiness as Buddhahood.

 Some say, you are compassionate to others and help others, but who will be compassionate to you and help you?
 This is not skillful compassion.
 Skillful compassion should have compassion and joy going together.